MattRCole/env-verify/README.md

 ## Package Purpose

 Certain types of apps require the use of different variables depending on the environment that the app is run in.

 The purpose of this package is to fail early whenever one of those values is missing from the environment object (ie: `process.env`).

 Using this package properly will prevent the sometimes cryptic errors that occur when environment variables are missing.

-Because every missing environment variable that `env-verifier` encountered is returned (or is displayed in a thrown error), this package can also help with the: `run the app, app crashes because of missing environment variable, add environment variable` loop that sometimes occurs.
+Because every missing environment variable that `env-verifier` encountered is returned (or is displayed in a thrown error), this package can also help with the: `run the app, app crashes because of missing environment variable, add environment variable, repeat` loop that sometimes occurs.

 ## Getting Started